networknt/light-doc/content/en/tutorial/open-banking/client/node_env.md

 reviewed: true
 ---

-In the [oauth config tutorial](/tutorial/open-banking/client/oauth-config/), we have created to client for the react-client application.
+In the [oauth config tutorial](/tutorial/open-banking/client/oauth-config/), we have created a client for the react-client application.
 One has the redirect URI https://ob.lightapi.net for production, and another has the redirect URI https://localhost:3000 for local development.
 There are two client_ids available, and we have to put the client_id into the react-client application login function to access the /oauth/code endpoint.

 Here is the login function in ResponsiveDrawer.js